timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

 1. Look at the messages within `Mongo.Game.Location`.
 Depending on timing, it may be easier to set the `Jump to offset` to 0.
 You should see data regarding the game locations and its range of coordinates

 <br>

-# Run the Local Client
-## Setup
-1. Rename the file named `example-client.properties` to `client.properties`.
-This file will be used by the local client to push game data into Confluent Cloud.
-1. Fill out the the `client.properties` file for the following fields:
-    ```
-    bootstrap.servers
-    sasl.username
-    sasl.password
-    ```
-    bootstrap.servers: to find this value, navigate to your cluster in Confluent Cloud.
-Find the cluster settings tab and find the `Bootstrap server` label.

-    sasl.username: This is the Key of your Kafka API Keys you created earlier. sasl.password: This is the Secret of your Kafka API keys you created earlier.

-1. Run the following command: `python3 run-game-simulation.py`

-## View the Incoming Messages
-1. Log into Confluent Cloud and navigate to your cluster for this workshop
-1. Navigate to the Topics section and click `player-position`
-1. Click the `Messages` tab.
-If you have everything properly configured, you will see messages flow into the topic
-1. You can choose to do the same with the `interactions` topics

-# Real Time Transformation
-With data flowing from the local game client into the Confluent Cloud, we will now perform real time transformations on the data as it comes in.
-Such transformations include joining data from multiple sources, filtering data by value, or routing data based on conditions.
-By doing so, we leverage the full potential of the once-siloed data to answer questions such as "which players are cheating?" or "where on the map are most players engaging?"

-In ksqlDB, you will see two entities.
-Tables and streams.
-View this [link](https://developer.confluent.io/learn-kafka/ksqldb/streams-and-tables/) to learn about the differences before moving foward.

-1. Go to the ksqlDB application
-2. Create streams.
-These command take the Kafka topics and turn them into streams in ksqlDB.
-Think of this as bringing the data into ksqlDB in a form that can be manipulated in real-time.

-    ```
-    CREATE STREAM player_data (
-        recordId INT,
-        gameId INT,
-        playerId INT,
-        gameTime INT,
-        topCoordinate INT,
-        leftCoordinate INT
-    )
-    WITH (
-        KAFKA_TOPIC = 'player-position',
-        VALUE_FORMAT = 'JSON'
-    );

-    CREATE STREAM interactions_stream (
-        interactionId STRING,
-        gameId INT,
-        gameTime INT,
-        playerId INT
-    )
-    WITH (
-        KAFKA_TOPIC = 'interactions',
-        VALUE_FORMAT = 'JSON'
-    );
-    ```
-    3. Create locations table
-    ```
-    CREATE TABLE locations_tbl (
-    locationId STRING PRIMARY KEY,
-    locationName VARCHAR,
-    leftMin INT,
-    leftMax INT,
-    topMin INT,
-    topMAX INT
-    )
-        WITH (
-            KAFKA_TOPIC = 'Mongo.Game.Location',
-            VALUE_FORMAT = 'JSON'
-        );
-    ```
-4. **Create Enriched Streams.**  This is where we will start joining the data.
-Stream-to-stream, stream-to-table, and table-to-table..
-    ```
-    CREATE STREAM locations_enriched
-        WITH (
-            KAFKA_TOPIC = 'enriched_locations_stream'
-        ) AS
-        select
-        a.Interactionid,
-        b.gameid,
-        b.GAMETIME,
-        b.playerid,
-        b.leftCoordinate,
-        b. topCoordinate
-        from INTERACTIONS_STREAM a
-        INNER JOIN DATA_PLAYER b
-        WITHIN 1 HOURS on a.playerid = b.playerid
-        where a.gametime = b.gametime
-        and a.gameId = b.gameId
-        EMIT CHANGES;

-    CREATE STREAM locations_enriched
-        WITH (
-            KAFKA_TOPIC = 'enriched_locations_stream'
-        ) AS
-        select
-        a.Interactionid,
-        b.gameid,
-        b.GAMETIME,
-        b.playerid,
-        b.leftCoordinate,
-        b. topCoordinate
-        from INTERACTIONS_STREAM a
-        INNER JOIN DATA_PLAYER b
-        WITHIN 1 HOURS on a.playerid = b.playerid
-        INNER JOIN LOCATIONS_TBL c
-        ON a
-        where a.gametime = b.gametime
-        and a.gameId = b.gameId
-        EMIT CHANGES;
-    ```